raspberrypilearning/sensehat-scratch-mp3-player/en/step_4.md

 ## Displaying the track number

-Next you're going to display the track number that is playing.
-You can have a go at this on your own to begin with, and use the hints if you get stuck.
+Next, you're going to display the number of the track that's currently playing.
+You can have a go at trying this on your own — use the hints if you get stuck.

 --- task ---
 Try the following:
 1. Create a new variable called `track`{:class="blockdata"}.
    [[[generic-scratch-add-variable]]]
-2. Use the `scroll message`{:class="blockmoreblocks"} block to display the `track`{:class="blockdata"} number on the SenseHAT.
+1. Use the `scroll message`{:class="blockmoreblocks"} block to display the number in `track`{:class="blockdata"} on the Sense HAT.
-3. Play the track which you set `track`{:class="blockdata"} to.
+1. Play the track that you set the `track`{:class="blockdata"} variable to.
 --- /task ---

 --- hints --- --- hint ---